zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

    with thread-level memory protection on x86, ARC, and ARM architectures, userspace, and memory domains.

+   For platforms without MMU/MPU and memory constrained devices, supports combining application-specific code with a custom kernel to create a monolithic image that gets loaded and executed on a system's hardware.
+Both the application code and kernel code execute in a single shared address space.

+**Compile-time resource definition**
+   Allows system resources to be defined at compile-time, which reduces code size and increases performance for resource-limited systems.

+**Optimized Device Driver Model**
+   Provides a consistent device model for configuring the drivers that are part of the platform/system and a consistent model for initializing all the drivers configured into the system and Allows the reuse of drivers across platforms that have common devices/IP blocks

+**Device Tree Support**
+   Use of Device Tree (DTS) to describe hardware and configuration information for boards.
+The DTS information will be used only during compile time.
+   Information about the system is extracted from the compiled DTS and used to create the application image.

 **Native Networking Stack supporting multiple protocols** Networking support is fully featured and optimized, including LwM2M and BSD sockets compatible support.
-Bluetooth Low Energy 5.0 support includes BLE Mesh and a Bluetooth qualification-ready BLE controller.
 OpenThread support (on Nordic chipsets) is also provided - a mesh network designed to securely and reliably connect hundreds of products around the home.

+**Bluetooth Low Energy 5.0 support**
+   Bluetooth 5.0 compliant (ESR10) and Bluetooth Low Energy Controller support (LE Link Layer).
+Includes BLE Mesh and a Bluetooth qualification-ready BLE controller.

+   * Generic Access Profile (GAP) with all possible LE roles.
+   * GATT (Generic Attribute Profile)
+   * Pairing support, including the Secure Connections feature from Bluetooth 4.2
+   * Clean HCI driver abstraction
+   * Raw HCI interface to run Zephyr as a Controller instead of a full Host stack
+   * Verified with multiple popular controllers
+   * Highly configurable

 **Native Linux, macOS, and Windows Development**
    A command-line CMake build environment runs on popular developer OS systems.
 A native POSIX port, lets you build and run Zephyr as a native application on Linux and other OSes, aiding development and testing.

+**Virtual File System Interface with NFFS and FATFS Support** Newtron Flash Filesystem (NFFS) and FATFS Support, FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.

+**Powerful multi-backend logging Framework**
+   Support for log filtering, object dumping, panic mode, multiple backends (memory, networking, filesystem, console, ..) and integration with the shell subsystem.

+**User friendly and full-featured Shell interface**
+   A multi-instance shell subsystem with user-friendly features such as autocompletion, wildcards, coloring, metakeys (arrows, backspace, ctrl+u, etc.) and history.
+Support for static commands and dynamic sub-commands.

+**Settings on non-volatile storage**
+   The settings subsystem gives modules a way to store persistent per-device configuration and runtime state.
+Settings items are stored as key-value pair strings.

+**Non-volatile storage (NVS)**
+  NVS allows storage of binary blobs, strings, integers, longs, and any combination of these.

+**Native POSIX port**
+  Supports running Zephyr as a Linux application with support for various subsystems and networking.

-**Extensive suite of services**
+**Extensive suite of Kernel services**
    Zephyr offers a number of familiar services for development:

    * *Multi-threading Services* for cooperative, priority-based,